-It will come as no surprise that this trip (like many of my others) is heavily island-focused and I’ve done my best to work in visits to each country’s most beautiful sandy spots.
+It will come as no surprise that this trip (like many of my others) is heavily island-focused.
+I’ve done my best to work in visits to each country’s most beautiful sandy spots.
 Here’s a rundown of the itinerary:

 Stop 2 San Salvador, El Salvador